QSP’s Online User Handbook

 - Medical – Any contact that is medical related

 - Important – Any contact that is not “Agency” and not “Medical”

-The Relationship drop down menu is auto-filtered by the Contact Type that is chosen, and the results can be customized as needed by selecting the icon to the right of the drop down field.
+The Relationship drop-down menu is auto-filtered by the Contact Type that is chosen, and the results can be customized as needed by selecting the icon to the right of the drop-down.
 Once Contact Type and Relationship are chosen, set the Status.

 How to Assign a Case Manager to a Client

 This is a quick and easy piece of data entry that has many points of use throughout QSP.
 We use the term “Case Manager” to reference an employee at your agency that is a primary overseer of the client’s caseload.
 Once the client’s Case Manager is assigned (this is optional, of course), this data is used in the Client Case Manager Report, and schedule and report filters throughout QSP.
 To assign a Case Manager, go to the “Client Info 2” tab within a client’s profile and select the Case Manager drop-down, and choose an employee from the list, and then save.

 So many of our clients need assistance with managing and tracking their doctor visits.
 The “Doctor Visit” tab within each client’s profile makes capturing this data easy and allows it to flow to all the necessary QSP reports automatically.